Table of Contents

 Additionally, the XM4 brings one of the most demanded features lacking in its predecessor—multipoint connection.

-You canister now simultaneously pair these headphones to two devices at once and seamlessly change between them.
+You canister now simultaneously pair these headphone to two devices at once and seamlessly change between them.
 I originate it more useful than I’d supposed.

 I tend to stream my melodies from my laptop during work and therefore linked the XM4 to it.
 Though also pairing it with my phone.

 - Anyhow, the touch control works well once you get the hang of it.
 Stealing it left/right plays the next/previous track while an up/down swipe controls the volume level.

 - Likewise, you can double-tap to play/pause the audio, whereas the same action can also accept or hang-up on calls.
 Nonetheless, I would say that the control feels slightly off sometimes.

 - Today, let’s talk about the noise-cancellation properties of the XM4.

 Armed with the same QN1 HD noise-canceling processor as its predecessor, it’s no wonder why people love this thing!